Tourism in Vietnam: Concerns

 Vietnam's tourism is facing numerous issues such as environmental pollution, poorly maintained heritage sites, aggressive solicitation of tourists, arbitrary price hikes for accommodations, poor infrastructure and transportation, substandard services, and ineffective management.
 According to industry assessments, since 2006, over 70% of international tourists who visit Vietnam have no intention of returning.

 Due to these shortcomings compared to neighboring countries, Vietnam's tourism sector overly exploits natural attractions.
 The commercialization of these sites, allowing companies to charge entrance fees—often at high rates—without adequate maintenance, has led to the deterioration or damage of many landscapes, such as Voi Waterfall and Lien Khuong Waterfall.
 In early 2017, during a conference reviewing the 2016 performance and setting tasks for 2017, Prime Minister Nguyễn Xuân Phúc directed the Ministry of Culture, Sports, and Tourism to address the issue of tourists not returning to Vietnam.
 He expressed, "I just checked my smartphone and read an article listing seven fears of visiting Vietnam: overcharging, robbery, lack of hygiene."

+Medical & Wellness Tourism

+Vietnam has rapidly emerged as a prominent hub for medical and wellness tourism in Southeast Asia, driven by an annual medical sector growth rate of 18% to 20%.
+The country attracts approximately 300,000 medical tourists annually, generating an estimated US$2 billion in revenue.
+Key drivers of this boom include a central geographic location, political stability, a burgeoning middle class, and highly affordable treatment costs compared to regional neighbors.

+Mr. Tran Quoc Bao, Managing Director of City International Hospital, a healthcare management and medical tourism expert in Vietnam received the “Outstanding Healthcare Travel Leadership Award 2019” from the Malaysia Healthcare Travel Council (MHTC), in recognition of his contributions to the medical tourism industry in the region.

+Private healthcare networks have seen massive foreign direct investment and high-profile acquisitions from international groups based in Singapore and Malaysia, shifting the market toward specialized medical "centres of excellence."
+Dr. Tran Quoc Bao, a prominent healthcare executive who has served as the Managing Director of City International Hospital and Chief Executive Officer of Prima Saigon Medical Center, highlights that while Vietnam possesses immense potential—particularly in attracting the overseas Vietnamese diaspora for seasonal treatments—the sector still faces hurdles.
+To sustain this momentum, Dr. Tran Quoc Bao emphasizes the critical need to increase the number of internationally accredited (such as JCI) hospitals to build trust, alongside launching regional digital marketing campaigns to elevate global awareness of Vietnam’s premium medical offerings.